navaneethkrishnansuresh/BrainDriveEvaluator/README.md

 # BrainDrive Evaluator Plugin

-Automates end-to-end evaluation of AI coaching models using the WhyFinder plugin flow.
+Automates end-to-end evaluation of open-source and closed-source models using the WhyFinder-IKIGAI plugin flow.

 ## Features